IdayatAdeyemo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this change the owner and ownership group of _hello to vicent and staff respectively
+this play the StarWars IV episode in the terminal.